zurb/foundation-apps/README.md

 ## Get Started

-The Sass and JavaScript components are available on Bower.
+The Sass and JavaScript components are available on Bower and npm.
 ```
 bower install foundation-apps --save
+npm install foundation-apps --save
 ```

 You can also use our command-line interface to quickly setup a basic Foundation for Apps project.
 It includes a pre-built Gulpfile that compiles an Angular-powered web app for you.